RohanRusta21/k8s-rbac-demo/README.md

     >: Redirects the output to a file. jerry.crt: The name of the file where the decoded certificate will be saved.

-# Setup Kubeconfig for new user (Dont try here now)
+# Setup Kubeconfig for new user

 ```bash
 kubectl config set-credentials jerry --client-certificate=jerry.crt --client-key=jerry.key